-Our Turner Station Conservation Teams meetings are the last Monday of each month at our Sollers Point Multipurpose Center at 323 Sollers Point Road in Turner Station, Md 21222.
+Our Turner Station Conservation Teams meetings are the last Monday of each month - (MEETINGS ARE CURRENTLY VIRTUAL, look for a link on this page) at our Sollers Point Multipurpose Center at 323 Sollers Point Road in Turner Station, Md 21222.
 Meetings start at 6:30 pm prompt. --Turner Station Conservation Teams in Dundalk

 323 Sollers Point Road, Turner Station, MD 21222